-(h) Assist for the purpose of a prospective guarantor of your liability considering whether to offer to act as a guarantor in relation to the credit or to offer property as security for the credit;
+- (h) Assist for the purpose of a prospective guarantor considering your potential liability considering whether to offer to act as a guarantor in relation to the credit or to offer property as security for the credit.

-(i) Assist for a purpose related to the enforcement, or proposed enforcement, of any Guarantor’s guarantee; or
+- (i) Assist for a purpose related to the enforcement, or proposed enforcement, of any guarantor’s guarantee.

-We may also collect, use and exchange your information in other ways where is permitted by law.
+We may also collect, use and exchange your information in other ways where are permitted by law.

-If you don’t want to receive direct marketing, you can tell us by advising our compliance offer.
+If you don’t want to receive direct marketing, you can tell us by advising our compliance officer.